 The number of new stores reflects the number of stores opened during a particular reporting period.
-New stores require an initial capital investment in the store build-outs, fixtures and equipment that we amortize over time as well as cash required for inventory and pre-opening expenses.
+New stores require an initial capital investment from us for store build-outs, fixtures and equipment that we amortize over time as well as cash required for inventory and pre-opening expenses.